Last Updated on 24. February 2026 by Andi

 The Basis of Forgiveness

-The Bible is clear that forgiveness rests solely on the finished sacrifice of Christ: “In him we have redemption through his blood, the forgiveness of our trespasses, according to the riches of his grace” (Ephesians 1:7).
 Paul writes in Colossians 2:14 that Jesus “canceled the record of debt that stood against us with its legal demands.
 This he set aside, nailing it to the cross.”
-Forgiveness, therefore, does not depend on recurring priestly acts, but on the single, perfect sacrifice of the Son of God.
+Forgiveness does not rely on recurring priestly acts, but on the perfect sacrifice of the Son of God.

 Complete and Lasting Forgiveness

-Thus, the New Testament distinguishes between two aspects of forgiveness:
+The New Testament distinguishes between two aspects:

 Direct Comparison: NAC ↔ Bible